almandin/krbjack/README.md

 - `--check` : Used to performs no attack at all, just to check if the DNS zone is vulnerable.
 - `--no-poison` : Can  be used to set all the mess in place but prevent DNS poisoning from being done.
 Just in case you managed to poison DNS yourself or if you found another way to point clients to you instead of the legitimate service.

-## What are the preriquisites for this to work ?
+## What are the requirements for this to work ?

 First you need to check if the domain you are testing is vulnerable to the main misconfiguration : `ZONE_UPDATE_UNSECURE`.
 For this you can use external tools such as PingCastle, or let Krbjack do it with the addition of the `--check` flag on the command line.